-Mice, particularly house mice, are the most commonly encountered rodent pest in the home.
-They tend to make nests out of whatever unused materials they can find and often begin to infest homes by crawling or digging through tight holes in walls.
+Mice, particularly house mice, are the most commonly encountered rodent pest that people find in their homes.
+They tend to make nests out of whatever unused materials they can find, and often begin to infest homes by crawling or digging through tight holes in walls.
 These kinds of mice are typically light grey with pale underbellies, and can be 2 ½-3 ¾ inches long.
-They also breed rapidly and eat a large variety of foods, which means that if you have a mouse problem, you may also find that they’ve been raiding your pantry.
+They also breed rapidly and eat a wide variety of human foods, which means that if you have a mouse problem, you may also find that they’ve been raiding your pantry.
 Here’s what you should know about their eating habits and how to prevent them from making a mess in your home.

-House mice are omnivorous, but prefer to consume simple foods like grains, fruits, seeds and nuts.
-Contrary to popular belief, mice don’t really have a preference for cheese.
-But they will eat it and plenty of other different kinds of foods depending on what’s available.
-They will also eat insects if they find them.
+House mice are omnivores, but prefer to consume simple foods like grains, fruits, seeds, and nuts.
+Contrary to popular belief, cheese is not a mouse’s favorite food, though they will eat it and practically anything that smells good, including pet food, depending on what’s available.
+They will also eat insects if they find them, and will get into trash cans to find food scraps.
 House mice usually feed at dusk and dawn, and occasionally in between.

 Unfortunately, mice can also cause plenty of property damage and health risks, too.
-They are known to chew on electrical wiring and use it both for food and for nesting material.
-Along with wiring, they may burrow into insulation, boxes, papers and other cast-off materials to create nests and raise young.
+They are known to gnaw on electrical wiring and will use it both as a food source and for nesting material.
+Along with wiring, they may burrow into insulation, boxes, papers, and other cast-off materials to build nests and raise young.
 During the cold months especially, they can do a lot of damage inside a home, and may also infest vehicle engines to stay warm.
 Furthermore, their eating habits may endanger yours.
-They can be carriers of pathogens and worms that are harmful to humans, and may contaminate your food as they search for it themselves.
+They can carry many microbes and pathogens that are harmful to humans, such as hantavirus, and may contaminate your food as they search for it themselves.

 Signs of a Mouse Infestation

 Some of the most common signs of a mouse infestation include: